Eastlogic/test_rep/README.md

 Second edited string

-Changes made in the "branche"
+Changes have been made in the "branche"